vivianchengg/unsw-meme/README.md

 6. **Databases** - Implementing persistence using a form of database via `typeorm`.

+7. **Docker** - Dockerise this repo (backend) and the frontend repo, ensuring data is persistent.
+There is no need to deploy your project if this is successful.

+8. **New Idea!** - Something you've thought of that doesn't fit into any of the suggestions above.
+Please email/talk to your tutor for approval on this first.

 ### 6.1 Your New Repo - What Has Changed?
 At the start of iteration 4, you will be given a new repo (this one!), which is just a forked version of your group's repo (essentially a direct copy of it).
 Since this iteration is individual, you will be completing iteration 4 in this newly created, personal repo.